 The last two weeks saw many BlackBerry users facing issues while switching their BBM accounts from one platform to another.
-They were unable to access their contacts, groups, and also BBM channels after their device transfer.
+They could not access their contacts, groups, and BBM channels after their device transfer.

 Then, they came to know that Blackberry had been working on something.
 This made BBM servers unavailable temporarily.
 Now, the company announced today that it is to divide BBM into 3 services.
 These are: